linode/apl-docs/docs/apps/ingress-nginx.md

 ## Automation

-Teams will be be automatically given a git repository in Gitea named `team-$teamId-argocd`, and ArgoCD is automatically configured to access the repository and sync.
+Teams will be be automatically given a git repository in Gitea named `team-$teamId-argocd`, and Argo CD is automatically configured to access the repository and sync.
 All that is left to do is for a team-admin (or team member with self-service rights) to fill their repository with intended state and commit.

 ## Integrations